tzebrowski/Elm327TcpProxy/README.md

 ## About

-`ELM327 TCP Proxy` is a simple TCP Reverse Proxy server intended to enhance quality of connection between Wifi ELM327 Obd2 adapters and applications for vehicle diagnosis.
+`ELM327 TCP Proxy` is a simple TCP Reverse Proxy server intended to enhance quality of connection between Wifi ELM327 Obd2 adapters and applications dedicated for vehicle diagnosis which use Wifi connections.
 Application allows to bypass some of the commands which are not supported by adapter and cause connection is not dropped.

 ### Features